 The Benefits of Dry Cleaning

-The process behind dry cleaning reduces the chances of fabric being shrunken or distorted.
+- The process reduces the chances of fabric being shrunken or distorted.

 The Benefits of Laundry Cleaning

-Laundry cleaning leaves no chemical residue on clothing so those with sensitive skin are in no risk.
+- Laundry cleaning leaves no chemical residue on clothing so those with sensitive skin are at no risk.